Mind practice for the Aspect and the time frame.

 2. The skylark found nothing to outbid the bit of cosmos with a squid.

 Abbreviated verb forms are really much in use in American English.
-It is important to learn telling and using them.
-For irregular verbs, we have appendixes with high and low, or back and front vowel patterns.
-We take the exercises in our minds, as in our Mind practice.
-More→.
+It is important to learn telling them.
+We first try the exercises in our thoughts, as in the Mind Practice. ■→More

 To think about grammatical time, we do not have to feel bound to fields and land travel, even if only symbolically.
 We can imagine a bald eagle ON Mount Elbert.
 He nests IN a valley, flies TO the mountain top, and stays AT the summit, for warm days.
 The eagle route has four types of reference. ■→More